Beaver Restoration & Coexistence

 For more information, visit The Beaver Institute’s page on dam flooding

 • Trapezoidal fence: An easy way to prevent beaver from blocking the culvert is to build a trapezoidal-shaped fence that is narrowest at the culvert and widens upstream.
 This forces the beaver to dam a much larger area, and as the dam grows along the fence, it gets farther and farther from the stimulus of water rushing to the culvert.
-Keeping the culvert open this way prevents the roadbed from becoming over-saturated or the road from washing away completely.
+Keeping the culvert open this way prevents the roadbed from becoming oversaturated or the road from washing away completely.
 A pond leveler pipe can also be run through the fence if needed.

 For more information, visit The Beaver Institute’s page on blocked culverts and drains.

 Another option for tree protection is to paint the tree trunks with a mixture of exterior latex paint and coarse sand.
-Paint does require more maintenance and reapplication, but can be color-matched to the tree bark to blend in well and address aesthetic concerns.
+Paint does require more maintenance and reapplication but can be color-matched to the tree bark to blend in well and address aesthetic concerns.
 To every gallon of paint, add 20 ounces of mason sand (30-70 mesh).
 Mix well and make only what you can use.
 Remove debris from the tree bark before applying the paint, and be careful not to apply too thickly or the sandy paint will roll off.
-Cover the entire section of the trunk that runs from the ground level to 3 feet above the anticipated snow level.
+Cover the entire section of the trunk that runs from the ground level to two feet above the anticipated snow level.

 Enhancement, Expansion, and Mimicry